TheMaXiao/TheMaXiao.github.io/_pages/about.md

 Honors and Awards
 ------
 - PhD Full Scholarship, Ministry of Education, Singapore 2022.
-- National Scholarship, Ministry of Education, China, 2021.
+- National Scholarship, Ministry of Education of China, China, 2021.

 Services
 ------